churlhilyi/How-to-compile-in-Nurion/WSL_ssh_vcxsrv.md

             alias nurion='ssh -X x2204a04@nurion.ksc.re.kr -p 22'

 ### for ___windows terminal___
-1. set 기본 프로필 to Ubuntu
+1. set default profile to Ubuntu
 2. add "cd" to /.basrc

 ### for ___vcxsrv___ :